-Safari, the default browser for macOS and iOS devices, is fast, efficient, and works really well with Macs.
-It might not have a lot of add-ons and extensions unlike other popular browsers, but it is equipped with the necessary features for a fast and hassle-free web browsing experience on Mac.
+Safari is the default browser for macOS and iOS devices, and it’s fast, efficient, and works well with Macs.
+It may not have as many add-ons and extensions as other browsers, but it has the necessary features for a fast and hassle-free web browsing experience on Mac.

 Safari was designed especially for Macs and iOS devices.
 But this doesn’t mean that it is without flaws.
 One of the more recent problems Safari users encountered is the SafariBookMarksSyncAgent Quit unexpectedly.
 This error causes Safari to crash all of a sudden, causing users to lose their data or the progress of what they’re working on.
 Restarting the web browser does not help because users will just be greeted by another error message, which is: